 • Three-time James Beard Award semifinalist and Top Chef contestant John Tesar has brought Knife Burger to the JW Marriott Orlando, Grande Lakes.
 Featuring a more expanded menu than the original in Texas, the poolside restaurant offers burgers, seafood burgers and salads.

-• AC Hotel by Marriott Orlando Lake Buena Vista will offer a state-of-the-art, 24-hour fitness facility, inventive chef-tailored dining and signature cocktail service.
-The property is set to open June 2022.
+• AC Hotel by Marriott Orlando Lake Buena Vista offers a state-of-the-art, 24-hour fitness facility, inventive chef-tailored dining and signature cocktail service.
+The property opened June 2022.

 • JW Marriott Orlando Bonnet Creek is one of the newest hotel properties to open at Walt Disney World Resort, the hotel offers 50,000 square feet of space (including a 22,000-sq-ft ballroom) and other rooms for groups that range from large to mid-sized gatherings.